 - March 23, 2020 – The Phillip Goldson International Airport is closed.
 Notably, the first case of COVID-19 is reported.
 A 38-year-old Belize national returned a few days before the report from Los Angeles and lived in San Pedro.
 She, unfortunately, infected her mother, who became case number two.
 A state of emergency was issued for Ambergris Caye with no entry or exit of the island.
 Many people were stranded on and off the island.

 - March 25, 2020 – It was announced that twenty-three Cuban frontline medical personnel would arrive on the 26th to help during this time.

-- March 29, 2020 – A 38-year-old Belizean who traveled to New York and returned to Belize was the first COVID-19 case that tested positive.
+- March 29, 2020 – A 38-year-old Belizean who traveled to New York and returned to Belize was the third COVID-19 case that tested positive.

 - April 3, 2020 – The fourth confirmed case of COVID-19 was a 55-year-old who lived in San Ignacio.